Tom Byers (runner): Career

 His 3:50.84 mile ranks 11th fastest by a United States runner, while his 2:16.1 in the 1000 meters is the third fastest by a US runner.

 Oslo, 1981

-Byers took a dramatic victory in the 1500m race of the 1981 Bislett Games in Oslo, Norway.
-The world record holder Steve Ovett was a strong favourite to win the race, and Byers had only been called in at the last minute to act as a pacemaker.
+On 26 June 1981, Byers took a victory in the 1500m race of the Bislett Games in Oslo, Norway.
+The world record holder Steve Ovett was a favourite to win the race, and Byers had only been called in at the last minute to act as a pacemaker.
 But Ovett and the pack did not follow his pace, and Byers did not step off the track.
 He was leading by almost ten seconds going into the final lap.
 Ovett ran the last lap almost nine seconds quicker than Byers but finished second by 0.53s.

+Two weeks later at the 1981 Dream Mile (that year held at the separate "Oslo Games"), Byers finished 10th in 4:07.72 as Ovett won the race.

 Pacemaker for world record miles

 That same year, 1981, Byers went on to pace Sebastian Coe to two world records in the mile, on 19 August at the Weltklasse Zürich in Switzerland, and on 28 August at the Memorial Van Damme meeting in Brussels, Belgium.